 Laparoscopic Ventral Hernia Repair

 Many hernia surgeries are performed by the conventional “open” method, but some are performed laparoscopically.
-Dr. Christopher J. Hart, Dr. William H. Johnson, and Dr. Michael Williams are trained in laparoscopic procedures and use this technique when indicated.
+Dr. Christopher J. Hart, Dr. William H. Johnson, Dr. Michael Williams and Dr. Brendon Curtis are trained in laparoscopic procedures and use this technique when indicated.
 Laparoscopic ventral hernia surgery involves using a laparoscope, or small telescope, to fix tears or openings in the abdominal wall.
 Small incisions are made and a patch of screen or mesh is used to reinforce the abdominal wall.
 For some patients, it offers a quicker return to work and normal activities with decreased pain.

 A ventral hernia usually occurs in the abdominal wall where a previous surgical incision weakened it.
 A bulge forms where the tear occurred–not unlike the way an inner tube pushes through a damaged tire–the inner lining of the abdomen pushes through the weakened area of the abdominal wall to form a balloon-like sac.
 This can allow a loop of intestines or other abdominal contents to push into the sac.
 If the abdominal contents get stuck within the sac, they can become trapped or “incarcerated.”
 This could lead to potentially serious problems that might require emergency surgery.
 Other sites that ventral hernias can develop are the navel or any other area of the abdominal wall.
 A hernia does not get better over time.
 Surgery is the only way to repair it.